 Protect your workloads in the cloud with Azure Defender

 As the world adapts to work remotely, security becomes a crucial issue that poses a great challenge to businesses.
-The threat landscape is constantly evolving and the attack surfaces are ever widening, something that compromises IT departments, which must strive to face threats with multiple solutions that are often not well integrated, nor interconnected. and what is worse, they are not complete enough.
+The threat landscape is constantly evolving and the attack surfaces are ever wider, something that compromises IT departments, which must strive to face threats with multiple solutions that are often not well integrated, nor interconnected. and what is worse, they are not complete enough.

 To meet this need, Microsoft offers Microsoft Defender , a set of security solutions that prevent, detect and respond to advanced threats, providing companies with complete visibility and coordinated defense.
 It is divided into two families:

-- Microsoft 365 Defender for end-user environments is an integrated set of solutions that prevent, detect and respond to threats and sophisticated attacks on identities, teams, cloud applications, email and documents.
+- Microsoft 365 Defender for End User Environments is an integrated set of solutions that prevent, detect, and respond to sophisticated threats and attacks on identities, teams, cloud applications, email, and documents.

 - Azure Defender It is an evolution of Azure Security Center with threat protection capabilities to protect infrastructures wherever they are, including virtual machines, databases, containers, IoT and much more, whether they are hosted in the hybrid cloud (Azure and / or other clouds) as if they still reside in a classic on-premises datacenter.

 In the previous article we went into detail on Microsoft 365 Defender and in this article we are going to explain how Azure Defender helps.